quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/May/week3.md

 ---

 # **May Week 3**
+## **Saturday: May 18**
+- 8:15  AM: Signed In.
+- 10:00 AM: Fixed: Cupboard section not rendering properly after changing the internal section type to `hanger`.
+- 4:00  PM: Confused.
+Stuck.
+ModularUI.

 ## **Wednesday: May 15**
 - 11:00 AM: Signed In.
 - 12:00 PM: Re-installed windows 11, deleted all the partitions.
 Now I have 3 partitions of 500 Gib each.
 One is reserved for docker and WSL distros.